Complete Guide to 6 Popular Types of Animation Techniques (Step-by-Step)

 1. Advantages: Effective for creating engaging visuals for branding, advertisements, and informational content.

-2. Popular Examples: Skyfall, Catch Me If You Can, Kung Fu Panda; also used in TV channel branding and kinetic typography.
+2. Popular Examples: Skyfall, Catch Me If You Can, and Kung Fu Panda; also used in TV channel branding and kinetic typography.

 6. Motion Capture: